juhasev/sample-ninja-help/panelist-imported-select-file.md

 ## Preparing your own data file

+### CSV Headers
+Always use CSV headers that match the target variable name!

 ### Blank / NULL / unknown values
 If a panelist doesn't have value for example BIRTH_DATE you may leave the value blank.
 If the target variable type is **checkbox** then all columns must be left blank.
 For example: